foo-dogsquared/website/_posts/2018-08-7-simplified-introduction-to-the-memory-and-memory-management.md

 the initialization of the pointer variable.

 <img src="{{ 'assets/pictures/intro-to-memory/pointers.jpg' | relative_url }}" alt="Simple pointer visualization">
-*Uhh... the design around the text is a design decision, yup.
+<p class="caption">*Uhh... the design around the text is a design decision, yup.
 Not a mistake that has been decided into a design by accident at all.
-Yeah, it looks worse than I thought.*{: .caption}
+Yeah, it looks worse than I thought.*</p>

 If we would describe it what happening on line 6 on the code example above, we would say that we assign a pointer named `i` that points to the memory location which contains an integer, `7`.
 On line 8, we assign a pointer named `f` that points to the memory